 top of page

 In 2008, my friend and sometimes mentor Frank Stack visited my studio and suggested that I paint 100 self-portraits.
-This may be a suggestion he's made to lots of people--in addition to being a master artist who has painted his own face many times, he taught painting for over 40 years at University of Missouri, and knows all about the well-placed suggestion.
+This may be a suggestion he's made to lots of people--in addition to being a master artist who has painted his own face many times, he taught painting at University of Missouri for over 40 years, and knows all about the well-placed suggestion.
 For me, it took 11 years to make use of Frank's prompt (I was always late with my homework), but now that it's underway, I have found many unexpected layers of meaning, and artistic rewards aplenty.
 On a purely practical level, I can see why Frank recommends this to developing artists: I remain, after all, my most ready, cooperative, and cheapest model.
-I almost always follow my instructions for poses, and I can take hundreds of photos to get where I want to go without trying anyone's patience other than my own.
+I almost always follow my own instructions for poses, and I can take hundreds of photos to get where I want to go without trying anyone's patience other than my own.
 It can be scary to put self-portraits out into the world.
 I can hear in my own head, and sometimes from actual other humans, the criticisms: This doesn't really look like you.
 Why don't you SMILE?
-You look much younger in your paintings.
+Why do you paint yourself all the time, are you that self-absorbed?
+(Maybe!)
 I've learned, mostly, to set aside the fear of such comments.
-One of the many rewards of this assignment is the sense of freedom that accompanies it, which really makes room for artistic growth: you know if you get this self-portrait wrong, you have 67 more tries.
+One of the many rewards of this assignment is the sense of freedom it provides--the freedom to make mistakes.
+You know if you get this self-portrait wrong, you have 67 more tries.
 This knowledge provides both comfort and bravery.
 Frank knew what he was doing.

 bottom of page